hindux/hindux.github.io/_posts/2020-05-31-termux-tutorial-begginers.md

 Offcourse it is different from linux in many aspects.
 As we know linux is OS but termux is just an android application which has to follow android restriction, in order to provide similar linux environment in android.
 It has all directory in $PREFIX , You may know if you have ever run linux  ,linux has /bin,/usr/ ,/share /etc all has in its root directory,but in unrooted device it's impossible to write and execute program in android root directory , so termux has it's own environment.

+Here $PREFIX stands,8

-Here $PREFIX stand for /data/data/com.termux/files/usr/
+o for /data/data/com.termux/files/usr/

 and all directory in $PREFIX,because any android app can read, write , execute in his /data/ partition